freeCodeCamp/guide/src/pages/mobile-app-development/index.md

 ### React Native

 React Native is a front end development framework that contains a lot of the building block elements for Android/iOS development and is a different kind of magic from Apache Cordova

+### NativeScript

+Originally created by Progress, NativeScript apps are built using JavaScript, or by using any language that transpiles to JavaScript, such as TypeScript, for instance.
+NativeScript directly supports both Angular and Vue frameworks via a community-developed plugin.
+Mobile applications built with NativeScript result in fully native apps, which use the same APIs as if they were developed in Xcode or Android Studio.